-The Polish composer Mieczysław Weinberg would have marked his 100th birthday in 2019, so a wide range of high-profile events will be held throughout the year – including a major concert series at London’s Wigmore Hall, new international productions of his opera 'The Passenger', and even a conference.
+The Polish composer Mieczysław Weinberg would have marked his 100th birthday in 2019, so a wide range of high-profile events will be held throughout the year – including a major concert series at London’s Wigmore Hall, and the first ever staging in Israel of his opera 'The Passenger'.

 The life of composer and pianist Mieczysław Weinberg (1919-1996), much like countless millions who bore the consequences of war and peace, bears witness to a more fluid reading of the past, where one tyranny yields to another, former liberators become oppressors, and criminals emerge as statesmen.
 The centenary year of Weinberg’s birth offers the chance to reflect on history’s nature while exploring the work of a strikingly prolific composer, whose music was championed during his lifetime by outstanding performers such as David Oistrakh, Mstislav Rostropovich, Emil Gilels, the Borodin Quartet and Kirill Kondrashin.